jesscmoore/jesscmoore.github.io/_posts/2025-01-17-esp8266_temp_openhab.md

 ### Install platformio and setup IDE

+We start a virtual environment with `pyenv` to use python v3.11 for the project.

+    $ pyenv virtualenv 3.11.0 esp8266_dht22_sensor_dev
+    $ pyenv local esp8266_dht22_sensor_dev

 PlatformIO is a cross-platform, cross-architecture, multiple framework tool for developing applications for embedded products.

     $ pip install -U pip setuptools